B1nus/wezy/README.md

 f64
 f32
 bool
+range
 array
 slice
 ```
-You can always explicitly declare the type of a variable, but you don't need to. cb defaults to the `i64` and `f64` types of no epxlicit type is given, same goes for strings, which default `array_i8`.
+You can always explicitly declare the type of a variable, but you don't need to. crust defaults to the `i64` and `f64` types of no epxlicit type is given, same goes for strings, which default `array_i8` and ranges which default to `i64` and `f64` respectively.
 Arrays can be written as either a list of values `[1, 2, 3]` or a string `"Hello world!"` (which is just an array of `i8`).
 The `slice` type is the same as an array but with an unknown size at compile time.
 Create a dynamically sized slice with `slice_i32 dynamic_slice = list(i32)` (`i32` can be any type of your choosing).
+> [!NOTE]
+> cb will always be able to infer the type if there is only one possibility. cb also has some inferense rules which prioritise certain types over others.
 # Struct and Enums
-cb provides ways to define your own types using the keywords `enum` and `struct`.
+crust provides ways to define your own types using the keywords `enum` and `struct`.
 Here we define a `struct` called `file`:
 ```
 struct file
   slice_byte content
   slice_byte path
   mut bool empty = true
 ```
 The attributes can have default values as shown with `file.empty` which is equal to `true`.
-All attributes are immutable by default and the keyword `mut` is used to make an attribute mutable. cb will make sure all attributes are set when a struct is instantiated.
+All attributes are immutable by default and the keyword `mut` is used to make an attribute mutable. crust will make sure all attributes are set when a struct is instantiated.
 Instantiate a struct with the syntax
 ```
 myfile = file
   content = "Hello World!"